wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-server/index.rst

             # pacman --noconfirm -Syu curl gcc make sudo wget expect gnupg perl-base perl fakeroot python brotli automake autoconf libtool gawk libsigsegv nodejs base-devel inetutils cmake

-Optional.
+**Optional**.
 Install the following dependencies only when compiling the CPython from sources.
 Since v4.2.0, ``make deps TARGET=server`` will download a portable version of CPython ready to be installed.
 Nevertheless, you can download the CPython sources by adding the ``PYTHON_SOURCE`` flag when running ``make deps``.

 To install the required dependencies to build the python interpreter, follow these steps: